gvlax/sdk-mg/README.md

-List files in a bucket:
+List files in a bucket (no regex implemented):

 ``` shell
 node index.js -l lcloud-427-mm